-Subjects were trained to move from the home circle and stop at the target circle within a specified time window.
-Subjects made reaching movements in 7 distinct time windows.
-The number of trials per block were calculated for 5 minutes of reaching, where the first 20 trials of each block were used for training.
-In training, a blue dot would make a simulated movement using a minimum jerk trajectory.
-Feedback on movement speed was given when the center of the cursor was within the target the first time.
+Subjects were trained to move a cursor from a home circle and stop at a target circle within a specified time window with breathing into a Parvomedics metabolic cart.
+Subjects made reaching movements in seven distinct time windows across four different masses (Fig. 1B).
+A block refers to one speed combined with one mass condition.
+The number of trials per block were calculated for five minutes of reaching at the desired speed, where the first 20 trials of each block were used for training.
+To begin a trial subjects held a circular cursor (r = 0.4 cm, yellow colored) within the home circle (r = 1.1 cm, white circle) location for 200 ms. The home circle then disappeared and a target circle (shape dependent on experiment) 10 cm away appeared randomly at 45, 135, 225, and 315 degrees from the right horizontal.
+In training, a blue dot would make a simulated movement from the home circle to the target circle using a minimum jerk trajectory.
+Feedback on movement duration was given when the center of the cursor was within the target the first time.
 If subjects moved too slow the target circle would turn grey, whereas if the subject moved to quickly the target would turn green.
-Making the movement within the time window caused the target to explode and turn yellow and play an auditory tone similar to experiment 1.
-The 7 different time windows were: Very Slow (VS, 1.25 – 1.35 s, 160 trials), Slow (S, 1.05 – 1.15, 170 trials), Medium (M, 0.85-0.95 s, 200 trials), Fast (F, 0.65-0.75 s, 220 trials), Very Fast (VF, 0.45-0.55 s, 240 trials), Very, Very Fast (VVF, 0.325-0.425 s, 250 trials), and Very, Very, Very Fast (VVVF, 0.225-0.275 s, 260 trials).
+Making the movement within the time window caused the target to explode and turn yellow and play an auditory tone.
 Once completing an outward reaching trial, the home and target circle would swap locations and the subject would make another reaching movement towards the center of the screen.
-A subject would go through all four outward targets in a pseudorandom order then begin again.
-They went through four different mass conditions and six different speeds.
+A subject would go out and back to each of the four outwards directions in a pseudorandom order then begin again.
+Subjects completed four different mass conditions and six different speeds.
 The completed mass conditions were 0, 5, 10, and 20 lbs of added mass at the robot handle which supported the vertical mass.
-For 0 lbs and 5 lbs added, subjects would go through the speed conditions of S to VVVF.
-For 10 and 20 lbs added, subjects would go through the speed conditions of VS to VVF.
+The seven different time windows were: Very Slow (VS, 1.25 – 1.35 s, 160 trials), Slow (S, 1.05 – 1.15, 170 trials), Medium (M, 0.85-0.95 s, 200 trials), Fast (F, 0.65-0.75 s, 220 trials), Very Fast (VF, 0.45-0.55 s, 240 trials), Very, Very Fast (VVF, 0.325-0.425 s, 250 trials), and Very, Very, Very Fast (VVVF, 0.225-0.275 s, 260 trials).
+For 0 lbs and 5 lbs added, subjects would complete the speed conditions of S to VVVF.
+For 10 and 20 lbs added, subjects would complete the speed conditions of VS to VVF.
 The added weight only influenced the inertial properties of the arm in the horizontal plane.

-The desired movement times generally were longer than the prescribed movement times in the protocol.
-This is due to the feedback being given before the end the movement as subjects would take some time to settle on the target and feedback was given as soon as they touched the target.
-Movement duration was calculated using the time from reaction to the endpoint as described in the methods, not the prescribed time windows.

 Metabolic Data Collection